Insurgency in Northeast: Peace pangs in periphery

 Also Read | 'Peace won’t come unless Naga issue is resolved'

-Manipur may also witness a shutdown on Monday, as the Meitei rebel organisations continued the annual ritual of asking people to boycott the Independence Day celebrations.
+Manipur, where the Meitei groups too had declared Independence on August 14 in 1947, too will have a shutdown on Monday, as the rebel groups stuck to the annual ritual of calling upon people to boycott the Independence Day celebrations.

-As India celebrates “Azadi Ka Amrit Mahotsava”, its northeastern region – surrounded by China, Myanmar, Bhutan and Bangladesh – remains troubled by myriad unresolved conflicts, which has given birth to many armed insurgencies.
+As India celebrates “Azadi Ka Amrit Mahotsav”, its northeastern region – surrounded by China, Myanmar, Bhutan and Bangladesh – remains troubled by myriad unresolved conflicts, which has given birth to many armed insurgencies.

-The Ulfa-Independent and the NSCN (KYA), two insurgent groups active in Assam and Nagaland respectively, to have issued similar calls to boycott Independence Day.
+The Ulfa-Independent and the NSCN (KYA), two insurgent groups active in Assam and Nagaland respectively, too have issued similar calls to boycott the Independence Day.

 Also Read | 'Create jobs to stop youths from taking up arms'